-- 1 Select the resource from the list on the left pane. - The resource's attributes appear in the right pane. - 2 Select the attribute to be modified. - Click the edit icon in the Edit column. - In the Edit Attribute dialog box, enter the attribute values.
-To modify the scope of the attribute, click the option buttons for Global or Local. - 5 Click OK. - Repeat the procedure for each resource and its attributes and click Finish.
-Edit the attributes for all the resources according to your configuration. - 7 Follow the wizard instructions to complete the configuration. - 8 Click Finish to quit the wizard.
+- 1 Select the resource from the list on the left pane. - The resource's attributes appear in the right pane. - 2 Select the attribute to be modified. - See "About the resource type and attribute definitions" on page 120. - 3 Click the edit icon in the Edit column. - In the Edit Attribute dialog box, enter the attribute values.
+To modify the scope of the attribute, click the option buttons for Global or Local. - Click OK. - Repeat the procedure for each resource and its attributes and click Finish.
+Edit the attributes for all the resources according to your configuration. - Follow the wizard instructions to complete the configuration. - Click Finish to guit the wizard.